Resident Characteristics

 Chester County has one of the highest median household incomes in the state.

 Chester County has high household income compared to both Pennsylvania and the Philadelphia region.
 This reflects the high-paying professions of the county's residents and relatively high labor force participation.
 High housing costs also contribute to the high median income as lower income households are increasingly priced-out of the county.
-Chester County's median household income has been increasing — from $99,119 in 2018 to $102,016 in 2019, to $104,161 in 2020, and up to $109,969 in 2021.
+Chester County's median household income has been increasing — from $99,119 in 2018 to $131,424 in 2024.

 Figure 13 — Chester County Household Income